SecretFoundation/docs/docs/cli/secretcli.md

   unsignedSendTx.json > signedSendTx.json
 ```

-::: tip Note
+::: Tip Note
 The `--generate-only` flag prevents `secretcli` from accessing the local keybase.
-Thus when such flag is supplied `<sender-key-alias-or-address>` must be an address.
+When the flag is supplied `<sender-key-alias-or-address>` must be an address.
 :::

-You can validate the transaction's signatures by typing the following:
+You can validate transaction signatures by typing the following:

 ```bash
 secretcli tx sign --validate-signatures --from=<key-alias> signedSendTx.json
 ```

-You can broadcast the signed transaction to a node by providing the JSON file to the following command:
+You can broadcast the signed transaction to a node by providing the JSON file using:

 ```bash
 secretcli tx broadcast --node=<node> signedSendTx.json